ibm-cloud-docs/assistant/tutorial.md

 {:swift: .ph data-hd-programlang='swift'}
 {:gif: data-image-type='gif'}

-# Tutorial: Building a complex dialog
+# Building a complex dialog
 {: #tutorial}

 In this tutorial, you will use the {{site.data.keyword.conversationshort}} service to create a dialog for an assistant that helps users with inquiries about a fictitious restaurant called *Truck Stop Gourmand*.